bvdmitri/phdthesis/README.md

 # PhD thesis files

-This repository contains experiments and source fiels for my PhD thesis.
+This repository contains experiments and source files for my PhD thesis.